The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.

 Air France-KLM Flying Blue

-This frequent flyer program also has partnerships with Amex, Chase and Citi, giving you the ability to transfer points/miles from multiple cards.
+This frequent flyer program also has partnerships with Amex, Chase and Citi, allowing you to transfer points/miles from multiple cards.
 Using your miles through monthly promo rewards can lead to substantial savings.

 Given its alliance with oneworld, you may use your Avios to book flights with partner carriers such as American and Alaska Airlines.
 Using your Avios to book short- or mid-distance flights on American Airlines can be particularly beneficial.